DragoonsBets/environment-drg-dev/README.md

 # Dragoons Development Environment
-The default git repository used when creating new GitOps based Environments
+The DRG Development git repository used when creating new GitOps based Environments